-What is a Bachelor of Arts?
+What is a BA degree?

 You’ll normally have a "major" or main subject of interest.
-A large portion of your courses will be in that subject, but you’ll have the freedom to take courses in other subjects of interest that help you build important skills like thinking critically and conducting research.
+A large portion of your courses will be in that subject, but you’ll have the freedom to take courses in other subjects that help you build important skills like thinking critically and conducting research.

 If you have several subjects you’re passionate about, many programs allow you to choose two majors (a double major) and/or a minor – a subject requiring less courses than a major that still allows you to demonstrate a strong level of knowledge in that subject.

 If it sounds overwhelming, don't worry!
-You'll have an advisor who can help you select your courses and any minors or specializations you'd like to include as part of your degree.
+You'll have an advisor who can help you select your courses and any minors or specializations you'd like to pursue.

 What majors are in a Bachelor of Arts?

-At Waterloo, most Bachelor of Arts majors are offered by the Faculty of Arts, but the Faculty of Applied Health Sciences also offers four Bachelor of Arts degrees.
+At Waterloo, most Arts majors are offered by the Faculty of Arts, but the Faculty of Health also offers three BA degrees.

-How long is a Bachelor of Arts?
+How long is a BA program?